Playwrights Theatre Club

 The Playwright's Theatre Club was founded in Chicago, Illinois in 1953 by Paul Sills, David Shepherd and Eugene Troobnick.
-The theatre was noted for its original treatment and productions of classic plays as well as premiering original works, and was accredited for the creation of The Compass Players and The Second City.
+The theatre was noted for its original treatment and productions of classic plays as well as premiering original works, and was credited for the creation of The Compass Players and The Second City.

 History

 Sills, Shepherd, and Troobnick

 In 1953 Paul Sills, David Shepherd, and Eugene Troobnick founded the Playwrights Theatre Club in Chicago.
 The theatre was noted for its bohemian treatment of classic plays as well as presenting and premiering original works.

 The theatre's first known production was Bertolt Brecht's "The Caucasian Chalk Circle."
 In only two years, the company presented close to 30 full productions.
 During the rehearsal period, the company members engaged in numerous improvisational theater games that were originally created by Sills' mother, Viola Spolin.

 The Playwright's Theatre Club led to the creation of the Compass Players and later The Second City.